PediatricOpenTargets/documentation/README.md

 **The Cancer Genome Atlas Program (TCGA):** TCGA is a landmark cancer genomics program that molecularly characterized over 20,000 primary cancer and matched normal samples spanning 33 cancer types.
 It is a joint effort between NCI and the National Human Genome Research Institute.
 OpenPedCan project includes 10414 TCGA RNA-Seq samples (716 normal and 9698 tumor) from 33 cancer types in the v10 release.

+---

 ## Histology and Molecular Subtyping

+---

 ## RNA-seq

+This document describes the data processing steps.
+For a description of the data see LINK TO ABOUT MOLECULAR TARGETS and to browse the Pediatric Cancer Data see [https://ppdc-otp-dev.bento-tools.org/pediatric-cancer-data-navigation](https://ppdc-otp-dev.bento-tools.org/pediatric-cancer-data-navigation)

+### RNA-seq Data Processing

+The RNA-seq Alignment Workflow begins by trimming adapters, only if adapters are provided, using Cutadapt.
+Trimmed reads were then aligned using STAR in two-pass mode to reference genome GRCh38.
+Transcripts are quantified using both RSEM and by pseudoalignment using Kallisto using the Gencode v27 annotation.
+Fusion calling is done using both Arriba and STAR-Fusion and then filtered for high confidence fusion calls using annoFuse.
+QC metrics for the alignment are summarized using RNA-seQC.
+If you would like to view the code in more detail, please see the GitHub repository at [https://github.com/kids-first/kf-rnaseq-workflow](https://github.com/kids-first/kf-rnaseq-workflow) and if you would like to run the pipeline, please see the CAVATICA App at [https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-rnaseq-workflow/6) (for more documentation on CAVATICA, please click READ MORE).

+### RNA-seq Data Table Generation

+#### Fusions

+Fusions are filtered using custom R scripts.
+Fusion calls are retained if they are called by both STAR-Fusion and Arriba and if the fusion was specific and present in 3 or more samples in a single broad_histology/disease.
+Fusions were then annotated with gene and fusion specific information as well as whether they are known cancer genes from OncoKB, TCGA, and COSMIC.
+Summary frequencies are calculated using R. See [https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/fusion_filtering) for specific code and further details.

+#### Transcript Expression

+TPMs (transcripts per million reads) were calculated using RSEM and plotted using R. See CAVATICA public app for more details on RSEM.

+---

 ## Somatic Variants